Code-Institute-Submissions/milestone-project-01/README.md

 - Email address to identify the member.
 - Which facility the user would like to book, which date and what time they would like to book.
 These 3 pieces of information are drop down menus to help them make a decision.
 - If the user needs to book something for longer, they can explain their requirement below to avoid submitting multiple forms.
-- There is then a **button** at the bottom to submit their booking request.
+- There is then a **button** at the bottom which opens a **modal** to submit their booking request.
+This confirms their enquiry has been sent and gives them the option to take them back to the home page.

 Underneath this form is another form where the user can share a collaboration or commission brief.
 As with the previous form, there is a brief text on the left explaining the purpose of the firm and next steps with the form on the right hand side.